sysophost/rhineheart/README.md

 *if you want to use tab as a delimiter you have to specify it as `-outdelim $'\t'`*

+`--noheaders / -nh`

+Prevent header row from being written to screen when using `--verbose`

 `--timeout / -t`

 Timeout for HTTP requests to Neo4j (defaults to 30 seconds)